wsperat/forest-fire/docs/pypi-release.md

 Make sure you:

+- bump the version in the workspace `pyproject.toml`
 - bump the version in `bindings/python/pyproject.toml`
 - bump the version in `bindings/python/Cargo.toml`
+- verify the mixed package metadata still includes:
+  - `module-name = "forestfire._core"`
+  - `python-source = "python"`
+  - `python/forestfire/_core.pyi`
+  - `python/forestfire/py.typed`
 - verify the PyPI project name is correct
+- confirm that the `forestfire-ml` project name is the intended PyPI target
 - run the package check task before tagging
 - ensure the GitHub trusted publisher is configured for the correct project name